rossfletcher19/simpleTextEditor/README.md

   * A folder titled 'ssef' (super simple editor files) will automatically be created in your docements folder.
 This is where your folders and text files will be saved.
   * The first line of the TextArea should be formatted as follows for quick file creation and saving. `foldername-filename` and avoid using characters `\ / : * ? < > |` If you edit the `foldername` or `filename` of the first line of the TextArea and let a minute go by, a new folder or file will be created.

+## Download the .jar
+  * You can download a recent build [HERE](https://1drv.ms/u/s!AneM9LVKuaTEmb1qJX7Fu7INMx4trQ?e=Pdiz4f) in .jar format.
+All you need is Java to run the .jar file.

 ## App Images

 #### Main view of app.